defsprite/tagmob/README.md

 ## Options ##

-Both `create`and `createFromList` take an options hash as a third parameter:
+Both `tagmob.create`and `tagmob.createFromList` take an options hash as a third parameter:

     {
       rotationProbability: 0.5,       // rotation probability, defaults to height/width ratio
       rotationOrientation: 'right',   // 'left' or 'right' rotation
       color: "#000000",               // word color
       hoverColor: "#00FF00",          // mousehover color
       selectColor: "#FF0000",         // color for currently selected word
       maxFontHeight: 200,             // max font height in pixels
       minFontHeight: 12,              // min font height in pixels
       dontScaleToFit: false,          // if true, tagmob is NOT scaled afterwards to fit into width and height of the canvas.

       // mouse callbacks
       onselect: function(word) {